cindylxyxy/Airport-Pickup-and-Dropoff-Facility/Code_updated_20210531/readme.md

 This is the updated code for implementing the trajectory-based simulation.
+For more detailed explanation, please to refer to our paper.